• Skip to primary navigation

 Why This Recipe Works?

-• This delicious Shrimp and Chicken Cajun Pasta are ready in just 25 minutes, a perfect weekday meal for busy nights.
+• This delicious Shrimp and Chicken Cajun Pasta is ready in just 25 minutes, a perfect weekday meal for busy nights.

 • It is versatile, you can use any type of pasta to combine with your favorite shrimp to make this creamy pasta dish.